 Immigration is a huge area of law.
-The purpose of the Immigration Department is not to prevent people from immigrating to or visiting Australia, it is intended to regulate the movement of people in and out of Australia.
+The purpose of the Immigration Department (Department of Home Affairs) is not to prevent all people from immigrating to or visiting Australia, it is intended to regulate the movement of people in and out of Australia.
 Regulation of migration is an important part of the nation state system.

-The Department of Immigration and Border Protection (DIPB) regulates immigration because it is important to manage Australian resources, to know the population demographics for management of resources, to prevent the spread of contagious diseases, such as tuberculosis, and to ensure that people entering Australia can be identified.
+The Department of Home Affairs regulates immigration because it is important to manage Australian resources, to know the population demographics for management of resources, to prevent the spread of contagious diseases, such as tuberculosis, and to ensure that people entering Australia can be identified.

 Immigration law in Australia is the responsibility of the Commonwealth government.
 Immigration law is created by federal, not state, legislation.
 This means that immigration law is the same across Australia – from Tasmania to the Northern Territory the same laws apply.